github/opensource.guide/_articles/finding-users.md

 **Have a clear handle to promote your work.** A Twitter handle, GitHub URL, or IRC channel is an easy way to point people to your project.
 They also give your project's growing community a place to convene.
 If you don't wish to set up these channels for your project yet, promote your own Twitter or GitHub handle in everything you do.
 For example, make sure it is included in your bio or slides if you speak at a meetup or event.
 That way, people know how to reach you or follow your work.

 > A mistake I made in those early days was not starting a Twitter account for the project.
-Twitter's a great way to keep people up to date about a project as well as constantly expose people to the project. - Nathan Marz, ["History of Apache Storm and Lessons Learned"](http://nathanmarz.com/blog/history-of-apache-storm-and-lessons-learned.html)
+Twitter's a great way to keep people up to date about a project as well as constantly expose people to the project. - @nathanmarz, ["History of Apache Storm and Lessons Learned"](http://nathanmarz.com/blog/history-of-apache-storm-and-lessons-learned.html)

 Now that you have a message for your project, and easy ways for people to reach you, let's get out there and talk to your audience!